LiamHardman/fm-dash/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the Football Manager Data Browser (FMDB).
+This guide helps you diagnose and resolve common issues with the Football Manager Data Browser (FM-Dash).

 ## Quick Diagnostics